BearDooks/beardooks.github.io/_posts/2019-03-12-add-more-ads.markdown

 I have ads on the site for two main reasons.
 The first being I wanted to learn how they work, and how to add them.
 On a normal site you add in the code and everything is normal, but on something like Jekyll you need to do it a special way.
 The second reason, even if I generate $10 in my lifetime using these, that is $10 I didn't have before, so for me that is a plus.

 In the spirit of being as open as I possibly can about this, I will say I have only made somewhere around $5 currently on the ads, and all of the ads are served by Google AdSense.

+On a side note I have also been working on a large number of spelling mistakes in my website.
+Turns out I can't really type to save my life, and I don't proof read things before I ship them out.
+It explains a lot about me.